joshuaejs/arista_eos_audit/README.md

 For each devices indicated in [input.yml](input.yml), it assembles the files indicated in [input.yml](input.yml) file to generate offline a custom show tech-support text file.
 It supports only the text format (no JSON format support).
 The name of the output file is "custom show tech-support.txt".
 It is saved in device directory in the [output](output) directory.

 ### Generate audit reports

 #### Overview

 The file [audit_eos_files.py](audit_eos_files.py) uses the variables defined in the file [input.yml](input.yml) to audit offline some of the collected files and to generate a report.

+#### Report files

+For each device defined in the file [input.yml](input.yml), the file [audit_eos_files.py](audit_eos_files.py) generates 2 reports:
+- The file "main.txt" includes details regarding all the tests for this device.
+It is saved in device directory in the [output](output) directory.
+- The file "failures_only.txt" includes only the tests that failed for this device.
+It is saved in device directory in the [output](output) directory.

+Then, the file [audit_eos_files.py](audit_eos_files.py) assembles the report of each device into one file:
+- The file [main.txt](output/main.txt) includes for all the devices all the tests.
+It is saved at the root of the [output](output) directory.
+- The file [failures_only.txt](output/failures_only.txt) includes for all the devices only the tests that failed.
+It is saved at the root of the [output](output) directory.

 #### Supported features